kenjdavidson/kenjdavidson.github.io/content/writing/2021-03-23---playing-around-with-strapi/index.md

 Now we work on the golf facility service.
 The service is going to have a little more to it, being responsible for:

-- Calculating the GPS box in which we look for facilities
+- Calculating the GPS box in which we look for courses
-- Querying the facilities within the box, for this we need to reach into [Knex]() in order to return a list of facility ids.
+- Querying the courses within the box, for this we need to reach into [Knex]() in order to return a list of facility ids.
 - Use the provided facility ids to return the `golf-facility` model data including courses.

 First thing first we need to make life easy, let's add `spherical-geometry-js` to gain access to some friendly GPS utility functions: